 The stunning Ladakhi jewellery makes a gorgeous addition to your or your better-half's collection.
 Sift through the vast collections of pure silver jewellery, making sure it is hallmarked for authenticity, and vibrant turquoise and coral pieces worn traditionally by Ladakhis and Tibetans.
 You'll find a wide variety of necklaces, earrings, rings, bracelets, and even key chains while shopping in Ladakh.
 We promise you will end up buying more than just one of each kind.

-The real test of Pashmina is to pass it through a finger ring fluidly.
 The delicate, painfully beautiful, and very warm, Pashmina shawls made with fine Kashmiri wool can be found aplenty here.
 For normal woollens, look for socks, gloves, sweaters, caps and blankets woven with yak wool in the trademark local patterns.
 Additionally, while shopping in Ladakh you may lookout for the traditional warm robe 'goncha', made with wool or cotton, and the colourfully embroidered and embellished headgear 'perak', worn by the locals.
 If you have a weird sense of style or the ability to carry off everything with ease, you are sure to make a fashion statement with these local garments.